-Each team is typically made up of 1-2 adults and 4-6 youth, blended together from the different groups attending to enhance the community-building aspect of SSP.
+Each team is typically made up of 1-2 adults and 4-6 youth, blended together from different groups attending to enhance the community-building aspect of SSP.
 While these are typically 7-8 people, group sizes may vary depending on the work project and total number of youth and adults attending.

-Each team will have its own project at their own worksite, and groups need to bring vehicles that have enough seatbelts for 7-8 people, for travel to and from the work site.
+Each team will have their own project, at their own worksite.
+Groups need to bring vehicles with enough seatbelts for 7-8 people, for travel to and from the work site.
+Just traveling to and from the work site can be lots of fun.
+Work teams usually get very close by the end of the week!